 Employees who are working remotely may wish to adjust or cancel their commuter benefit elections.
 Changes must be made by the first of the month prior to the month in which the changes apply.
 For example, changes to June's contributions must be made by May 1.
 Note: As long as an employee remains eligible to participate in the commuter program, unused commuter funds will not expire and can be used at a later date.

 Change or cancel your commuter election by calling 844.690.3992 or online through the benefits portal as follows:

 - Log in to DrexelOne.

-- Go to the Employee tab and under Benefits Administration, select My Drexel Benefits.
+- Go to the Employee tab and under My Benefits, select My Drexel Benefits.